 OWL - Water-cooled AMD CPU

-OWL came online in 2024 and has 91 nodes, 8,704 CPU cores, and 80 TB RAM.
+OWL has 91 nodes, 8,704 CPU cores, and 80 TB RAM.

 Direct water-cooling of the base compute nodes allows for running at boost speeds (3.8GHz) indefinitely which is 40% higher than the base clock rate.
-Tinkercliffs base compute nodes run at 2.0GHz.
+Tinkercliffs AMD base compute nodes run at 2.0GHz.

 AMD’s Genoa architecture is the first to feature AVX-512 instructions which provides 512-bit width vectorization (ie. eight-way FP64 SIMD in each clock-cycle).
-Tinkercliffs base compute nodes support the previous generation AVX2 instructions which has 256-bit width.
+Tinkercliffs AMD base compute nodes support the previous generation AVX2 instructions which has 256-bit width.

 12 memory channels per socket (24 per node) provide much higher aggregate memory bandwidth and increased granularity which should provide substantial speedup for memory-bandwidth constrained workload such as finite-element analysis.